arawa/mattermost-install-guide/mattermost-centos-7-advanced.md

 ![Perfect Qualys SSL test on CentOS 7](imgs/mattermost-centos-7-advanced-perfect-qualys-ssl-test.png)

 In the future, don't forget to check the values returned by the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org).

+## Updating Mattermost

+The update process is not changing much.
+Just do a `yum update` and if a new OpenSSL version is available, just redo the steps `Building a new OpenSSL version` and `Rebuilding NGINX`.